wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/web-automation/includes/3-handling-web-pages.md

 ## Press Button on Web page

-The last action to handle web forms is the **Press Button on Web page** actions.
-Through this action, you can press buttons on web pages.

-The button to press is specified by a control, while the action also requires a browser instance.
+The last action to handle web forms is the **Press Button on Web page** action.
+Through this action, you can press buttons on web pages.The button to press is specified by a control, while the action also requires a browser instance.

 ![The Press Button on Web page action.](..\media\press-button-on-web-page.png)